An Example of Making an Animation VO Demo

 5. Bizarre, vaguely threatening foreign weapon salesman offers more than originally requested (t.v. action fantasy, a la TMNT or Legend of Korra- even super hero,)–foreign accent, threatening, possible villain, odd, mid to late middle age, low energy

 6. Oddball pompous mayor making a P.A. announcement that turns sociopathic in flavor (Adult Swim, Fox TV, Adventure Time)–authority figure, realistic comedic, mid-aged, vital energy

 7. A doomed rural gas station mechanic explains the fastest route out of the city to a terrified woman.
 (Walking Dead-type zombie show, video games, super hero TV series) —adult, low status, regional accent, realistic, resigned energy

 8. Dying wizard mustering the energy to pass on a secret before expiring. (straight ahead dramatic- Harry Potter-esque-super hero tv series, online MMORPG games)–very old, theatrical, heroic, magical, Shakespearean, slow, low energy

 9. I might sprinkle in some combat effort sounds in my demo and a few creature-like sounds that might fit in with a scene or two, since I specialize in that.
+(If just vocalizations- it must show acting, not just making sounds!)
 I’ll make sure to mention these extra vocalizations when I post it on my website.

 Edit this down: